MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/photon/setting-up-photon-unity-networking-with-playfab.md

 ### Room Property Updated

-"Room Property Updated" handler is invoked every time room property is changed.
-The following Cloud Script handler will intercept such event:
+The **Room Property Updated** handler is invoked every time room property is changed.
+The following CloudScript handler shown below will intercept such event.

 ```javascript
 // Triggered automatically when a Photon room game property is updated.